Funding through the School of Planning, Public Policy and Management

 As available, by application fall and winter terms, must be currently enrolled.

 Scholarships in the College of Design are open for application by students who are enrolled majors within any of our disciplines.
+A select number of scholarships within certain disciplines are available for application by students who are applying for admission to a College of Design program.
 The more than 110 scholarships in our college have been made possible by donations from private parties, both individuals and business organizations.
 Many are provided by alumni who have been moved to give back, and who want to be part of helping to support students today as they earn their own degrees.

 College of Design Funding Sources